Ant Killer: How to Get Rid of Ants

 Winning the Battle Against Ants

-Ants are tough, but Safer® Brand natural ant repellent is tougher.
+Ants are tough, but Safer® Brand ant repellent is tougher.
 Take action today to rid your home of ants.
 Use the tips for cleaning your home and preventing ants from entering.
-Try some of the natural remedies and follow up with Safer® Brand ant killer products to eliminate ants from your home.
+Try some of the remedies and follow up with Safer® Brand ant killer products to eliminate ants from your home.